IBM/ibm-cloud-reference-architectures/README.md

 2. Click **Create** to create a new inventory
 3. Provide a **name** for the inventory.
 Provide a name that identifies the environment you are scanning.
 4. Press **Next**.
 5. Check the collector(s) that have been registered for the environment.
-If the SCC collector steps have been performed successfully they collectors should be in **Ready to install** state.
+If the SCC collector steps have been performed successfully they collectors should be in **Ready** state.
 6. Click "Save" to create the inventory.

 ### 2. Create a scope